Gap Year Days 257 – 259

 I did some more reading in the morning and found more people that had been denied so we changed our minds and decided not to go to the border.
 We seemed to have a high chance of being refused, so didn’t want to waste the time or pay the fee knowing we probably wouldn’t get in.
 Luckily the accomodation we had booked was fully cancellable and we had not yet booked our flights out as I was a little worried about the visa.

 But what were we going to do?
 We realised at this point we didn’t even know what country we would be sleeping in that night.
 Remember it is between Christmas and New Year, a really busy time for travel, so everything was expensive!
 Flights were insane, and accomodation even worse.
 I searched for flights into every country in the area we could get into without a visa.
-We also had luckily applied for our Cambodian e-visa and that came through while I was searching.
+We also had luckily applied for our Cambodian e-visa a few days before and that came through while I was searching.
 I found a decently priced flight direct to Phnom Penh for 7pm, but I was having all sorts of trouble trying to book it online.
 We were nearing checkout time for our hotel, so decided to make our way to the Hong Kong airport and try again there.
 If I couldn’t book onlne, surely there was someone there who could sell us the flight.

 The ferry trip back to Hong Kong was just torture.
 It was a little bit wavy, and all of a sudden half of the passengers were making good use of the sick bags supplied.
 I don’t get any kind of motion sickness, but I do have a very weak stomach when it comes to smells and retching sounds, and omg, this trip really tested me!
 Not only could I hear and smell what was going on, our allocated seats were in the back row.
 Right behind us was the bin everyone was using.
 I could not get off that boat quickly enough!